pankaj0812/python-workspace/README.md

 #### Create Virtual Environment

-To create a virtual environment using Poetry, install the skeleton package using:
+To create a virtual environment using Poetry, install the skeleton dependency using:

     > cd python-workspace
     > poetry install

 Now a virtual environment dedicated to your project is created.
-Poetry has installed initial packages into it and also create a *lock* file named `poetry.lock`
+Poetry has installed initial dependencies into it and also create a *lock* file named `poetry.lock`

 #### Running Python In Virtual Environment